 - Active stand-by – appliance is turned on but is waiting to be used, for example a DVD player is switched on but no DVD is being played.

 - Passive stand-by – appliance is turned off but can still be activated by a remote control, internal sensor or timer, or the appliance is performing a secondary function such as displaying the time.

 - Off – appliance is turned off and not using any energy.
 Some appliances may appear to be off but are still using stand-by power.
 Off mode is best achieved by turning the appliance off at the wall.
 Remote controls can't activate appliances in this mode.

 The most effective way to avoid using stand-by power is to switch appliances off at the wall when they’re not being used.

 Using a stand-by controller on audiovisual equipment (such as televisions and DVD players), and office equipment (such as computers and printers), to automatically turn off appliances when they are not in use.

 You can also use power boards with switches to make it easier to turn individual appliances off.

 The following table shows the average active and passive stand-by energy use per hour for some common household appliances.

 The examples are only a guide and will differ depending on the size and efficiency of your appliance.
 Check the manufacturer’s information for stand-by power wattage so you can calculate your running costs.
-Alternatively, you can use a plug-in power meter to measure stand-by power consumption, which you can borrow free of charge as part of a Home Energy Toolkit.
+Alternatively, you can use a plug-in power meter to measure stand-by power consumption.
+Plug-in power meters can be borrowed for free as part of a Home Energy Toolkit.

 |Appliance||Passive stand-by power use per hour||Active stand-by power use per hour|